 Blood flow through the leg veins generally requires some mechanical help, since it 'flows' up instead of down.
 Working calf muscles act as a pump.
 The contracting muscles compress the veins and force the blood in these veins upwards to the heart.
 This process is aided by valves in the veins, which direct the flow of blood and counteract the effects of gravity.

-Sitting still for long periods of time allows blood to pool in the veins.
+Anything that slows the flow of blood through the deep veins can cause DVT.
+This includes injury, surgery or long periods of sitting or lying.
 There is debate over whether or not the confinement of long-distance international flights may contribute to the risk of DVT.
 This condition is known as 'economy-class syndrome'.

 Blood contains platelets and compounds called clotting agents.
 Platelets are sticky and form the basis of the blood's ability to thicken (coagulate).
 If a blood vessel is cut, platelets collect at the site of the injury.
 In conjunction with clotting agents, the platelets produce a web or mesh, which traps platelets and creates a plug to seal off the wound.
 The ability of the blood to clot is essential for survival, but it can also lead to the formation of a thrombus.